MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/unified-routing-faqs.md

 ### How does routing to the least active agent work when a new agent signs in?

-When a new agent signs in to the Customer Service workspace app, their "last capacity release time" won't be available in the system.
+When a new agent signs in to the Customer Service workspace app, their "last capacity release time" isn't available in the system.
 Therefore, the system considers that the agent is the least active among the matched agents, and assigns the next work item to them.

 ## Intelligent skill finder

-### Will intelligent skill finder be available in all geographical regions?
+### Is intelligent skill finder available in all geographical regions?

 Intelligent skill finder requires AI Builder to create and train the machine learning model.
 If AI Builder isn't available in the customer region where unified routing is, the customer gets a generic error when trying to set up the model.